MariaRiosNavarro/nextui_tailwind_payload_app/README.md

 }
 ```

-3. Where you want to reender the Cards make the fetch to your handler
+3. In the component where you want to render the cards, fetch data from your handler:

 ```tsx
 import { useEffect, useState } from "react";